-What is the Optimal Timing for POC Scale-Up Production?
+What is the Optimal Timing for POCT Scale-Up Production?

 This is particularly true in startup companies where the primary allocation of resources is directed to proving technology feasibility.
 Alternatively, in larger or established organizations, the strategy to use existing production automation may need modification to meet requirements for the new product manufacturing process.